Kitware/SMTK/doc/tutorials/add_a_bridge/session_subclass.rst

 are required in order for instances of the session to be created and introspected by SMTK.

-* The :smtk:`smtkDeclareModelingKernel` macro declares methods
-  for introspection of the class.
-  Session classes are managed by shared pointers and can be relatively heavyweight objects since they may contain maps from SMTK UUIDs to modeling kernel entities.

 * The :cxx:`typedef smtk::shared_ptr<Session> Ptr` is required by some
   members declared in the :smtk:`smtkDeclareModelingKernel` macro.
   It is also useful for referencing shared pointers to the session